per1234/smartpins/README.md

 Typical usage: To differentiate between a "short" and a "long" event, but to also get notified periodically while e.g. button is held down, allowing other actions to take place - perhaps to signify button state.
 In the author's HA system (see TIMED button above) when a button is held down for longer than a "short" period, an LED starts flashing.
 The longer the button is held, the faster the LED flashes, to signify its changing status to the user.

-Example with repoorting frequency of 100ms (1 sec)
+Example with reporting frequency of 1000ms (1 sec)

 RAW| COOKED|VALUE
 ---|---|---